YashdalfTheGray/thing-doer/design/datastore.md

 ### The `state` collection

 This collection of documents is representative of the state of the system at any point during the uptime.
 It contains information about each processor node available to take jobs in the system as well as the section of the job queue that they are responsible for.
 Additionally, this document is also kept updated with the latest heartbeat information from each node which serves as a way to determine when a node became unresponsive.
-The schema is as follows.
+The schema is included in Appendix A.

+### The `jobs` collection

+## Appendices

+### Appendix A - `state` collection schema

 ```json
 {